The Quest for the Origins of Ultra-High-Energy Cosmic Rays

 There is a clear need for a new generation of observatories that can provide precise measurements of the energy spectrum, mass composition, and arrival directions of \acp{UHECR}, increasing exposure and reducing uncertainties.
 The ability to identify mass composition on an event-by-event basis, in particular, could have a great impact on model-building~\citep[see][for recent advances in this direction]{auger2025a}.

 Even if these new observatories are built, interpreting \ac{UHECR} observations is far from trivial.
 Major theoretical challenges persist, and the assumptions made in interpreting the data are often unjustified and at times manifestly unrealistic.
-Understandably, this could be useful to make a problem tractable for a first attempt at tackling it, but it should not become the standard approach.
-Instead, models that progressively incorporate additional layers of complexity, besides being more robust, are more likely to provide a more accurate picture of the \ac{UHE} universe.
+Understandably, this can be useful for making a problem more tractable in an initial attempt to tackle it, but it should not become the default approach.
+Instead, models that progressively incorporate additional layers of complexity are not only more robust, but also more likely to provide an accurate representation of the \ac{UHE} universe.

 Here I selected examples that illustrate why current models must be improved to provide a meaningful interpretation of the data, and how this can be done.
-The phenomenological fits described in \refsec{ssec:combinedFit}, for example, can be promptly enhanced with existing tools, although the vastness of the parameter space of uncertainties still prevents an exhaustive scan.
-Still, some progress can be made without awaiting the next generation of observatories.
+The phenomenological fits described in \refsec{ssec:combinedFit}, for example, can be promptly enhanced with existing tools.
+Howerver, the vast parameter space of uncertainties still prevents a comprehensive exploration.
+Even so, some progress can be made without waiting for the next generation of observatories.
 The observations discussed in \refsec{ssec:cenA} and \refsec{ssec:starburst}, on the other hand, do require next-generation instruments to enable actual discoveries.

 Finally, all these efforts must be pursued within a multi-messenger framework, acknowledging the fact that no single messenger, be it \acp{CR}, photons, or neutrinos, can provide the complete picture.
 A synergistic approach that integrates diverse observational channels is indispensable to make progress and ultimately unveil the origins of \acp{UHECR}.